hnxals/Escape-from-the-braxis-holdout/README.md

 # Escape from the braxis holdout
 English version introduction:
  This is my graduation project of undergraduate.
-Based on Unity and use C#./n You can go to the release to find the released zip and run in your own computer.
+Based on Unity and use C#.
+ You can go to the release to find the released zip and run in your own computer.
  You can also see my preview video to get a quick view of my game demo. https://youtu.be/OodFkcMVAC0